-Birmingham pub bombings: What we know - BBC News
+Birmingham pub bombings: What we know

 She said there had been a "wealth of evidence that still has not been heard" about the atrocities.

-Ms Hunt had reviewed a huge body of police evidence and heard submissions from the victims' relatives and other interested parties in February.
+Ms Hunt had reviewed a huge body of police evidence and heard submissions from the victims' relatives and other interested parties.

 Why resume inquests after more than 40 years?

-This could be the last chance, in their lifetimes, for campaigners to have evidence heard in public which was not available in 1974.
+This could be the last chance in their lifetimes for campaigners to have evidence heard in public which was not available in 1974.

 Julie Hambleton said: "All we want is one thing - justice.
 No more, no less.
 We don't want money, we don't want an apology.
 All we want is justice."

 Before giving her decision on resuming the inquests, Ms Hunt had wanted to hear from "interested persons" to help her decide.
-The Justice for the 21 group urged other relatives and "those who want to know the truth" to contact the coroner.
+Justice 4 the 21 urged other relatives and "those who want to know the truth" to contact the coroner.

 What happens now?